¿Hey, whatcha doin on this page???

 It would be best if people are familiar with at least the tutorial information about MMIX that is described below; even better if attendees have tried to download and install the software themselves; even better if they have tried to write and run at least one short program.
 You are welcome to come even if you know nothing about the machine; but you (and I) will get more out of the day the more you know beforehand.

-The next lecture in the series is entitled
+The next lecture in the series is entitledand the date is

 and it will take place in